Understanding Bed Bug Treatment

-It’s two in the morning and I finally find a hotel with a vacancy.
-I just completed a 12 hour mud race, so I’m ready for a shower and a long rest.
-As I step into the shower, an all too familiar shape catches my eye.
-A direct look confirms: bed bug.
-As a pest professional, I know to capture that bug, get a refund and sleep in the car, but I have the luxury of knowing bed bugs and the treatment process.
-So we are all as prepared, let’s dive into understanding bed bug treatment.
+It’s two in the morning, and I finally find a hotel with a vacancy.
+After finishing a 12-hour mud race, I only want a hot shower and a long rest.
+But as I step into the shower, I see something that makes my stomach drop—a bed bug.
+A closer look confirms my worst fear.
+As a pest professional, I know exactly what to do: capture the bug, get a refund, and sleep in my car.

 The Target